Thread Injection Http Server Tutorial

 }

-As the method has a DataSource dependency it is executed by the leader follower team.
+As the method has a Connection dependency (which is dependent on the DataSource dependency) it is executed by the configured team.
 This is reflected by the web page response showing different threads executing the cache and database methods.

-Though this is a simple example it does highlight that under heavy load that cached letter encryptions can still be serviced even if all database (leader follower) threads are blocked waiting on the database.
+Though this is a simple example it does highlight that under heavy load that cached letter encryptions can still be serviced even if all database (team) threads are blocked waiting on the database.

 The following unit test makes requests to encrypt a letter.